Malcx/Motivate/README.md

 ## About

 A small app to display a random motivational message every time you log on / return from the windows lock screen.
-This seemed to be a more consistant method than
+This seemed to be a more consistant method than trying to do a subliminal message approach (flash on screen for a few ms) This always was visible tome and distracting!

 ## Usage & configuration